What is a proforma invoice? How and when to use one for smoother transactions

 A proforma invoice is a preliminary sales document issued by a seller to a buyer before the goods or services are produced or delivered.
 It’s essentially a final quotation detailing the description of goods and estimates of any included costs that businesses can issue to customers before sending a proper invoice for payment.

-For example, consider that you’re a supplier of robot vacuum cleaners, and you receive an order from Spain for a shipment of 100,000 units.
+For example, consider that you’re the business owner of a robot vacuum cleaning company, and you receive an order from Spain for a shipment of 100,000 units.